GFDRR/CCDR-tools/_sources/docs/intro-hazard.md

 - **[UNDRR Hazard definition & classification review](https://www.undrr.org/publication/hazard-definition-and-classification-review-technical-report)**
 ```
-**Natural Hazard Data** include hazard intensity datasets and the models (code) or approaches that are used to produce them.
+**Natural Hazard Data** include hazard datasets representing intensity and the models (code) or approaches that are used to produce them.

+## Intensity and frequency

 **Hazard intensity** is one of the key factors that determine the size of the impact over exposed elements.